jpli02/CS521-crypto-agents/README.md

     - Once the list is generated, this data is then written to a json file in the `data/rss/` directory

 - Labdhi Jain (ljain2)
-  - Worked on unning the CryptoTrade agent, specifically using OpenAI GPT3.5 Turbo to analyze quantitative data.
+  - Worked on running the CryptoTrade agent, specifically using OpenAI GPT3.5 Turbo to analyze quantitative data.
   - Created a news analyzer agent, which
     - fetches news from NewsAPI and CryptoPanic
     - Uses NLTK's VADER sentiment analyzer, enhanced with crypto-specific terminology